infoScoop/infoscoop/2.0/README.txt

 http://www.infoscoop.org/index.php/manual/quick-start.html

-How to update to 2.0.3 from an older version.
+How to update to 2.0.4 from an older version.
 -----------------------------------------
+1. Replace gadget files in the repository database and update i18n resources.

+  (1).
+Open SQL executable tool.
+  (2).
+Execute following SQL command.
+     > delete from IS_GADGETS where type in ('calc','blogparts','todoList','alarm','sticky','worldclock')
+     > delete from IS_GADGET_ICONS where type in ('calc','blogparts','todoList','alarm','sticky','worldclock')
+  (3).
+Open command pronpt, change directory to tools/initdb (4).
+Copy the suitable JDBC Driver to lib dir.
+  (5).
+Execute following command:
+     >import.sh(bat) GADGET,GADGETICON,I18N

+  [Warning]Executing steps above, following gadgets settings is initialized:
+    * calc
+    * todoList
+    * alarm
+    * blogparts
+    * sticky
+    * worldclock

-1. If static content URL is set, replacement of the static content files is necessary.
+2. if the static content URL is set, replacement of  the static content files is necessary.
-   Replace the directory where static contents are currently stored to 'infoscoop/staticContent' directory.
+  Replace the directory where static contents are stored currently to 'infoscoop/staticContent' directory.

-2. Redeploy infoscoop.war to WebApplication Server.
+3. Redeploy infoscoop.war to WebApplication Server.

 Licensing and Copyright